GarimaK1/BitBucket-old-repos/Garima Readme.txt

-About how to remove node_modules git rm -r --cached node_modules git commit -m 'Remove the now ignored directory node_modules' git push origin master
+About how to remove node_modules git rm -r --cached node_modules git commit -m 'Removed the now ignored directory node_modules' git push origin master
 Then check your repository.